fileporter/fileporter/docs/configuration/index.md

 which password the authentication process requires

 it is possible to provide the `sha256`-hexdigest hashed version of the password.
-This password-version has to begin with `hash:` and can be generated with `make password-encryption PASSWORD="[YOUR PASSWORD]"`.
+This password-version has to begin with `hash:` and can be generated with `make password-encryption PW="[YOUR PASSWORD]"`.
 This is meant for you to not store/use your plain password and is recommended to use.

 <sup>note: if password is `yes`|`true` it falls back to the system-password of the current user</sup>